Today I’m sharing our backyard dreams and lots of outdoor project ideas and inspiration. Come dream with us!

 Below the paver patio we’ve already started, we’re going to do another paver patio in a herringbone pattern with a fire pit in the middle.
-I love this tutorial on how to keep things straight for Herringbone patterns!

 We’re planning building a square fire pit on top of our Herringbone Paver Patio.
 I envision it looking similar to this one.